hackathonismb/Standardization-of-Ig-datasets-using-universal-numbering-system-and-auto-generating-Bridged-1D-maps/README.md

 **Generate 1D maps for domains that have no preceding 3D annotation:** Employing machine learning, identify the main traits in order to construct innovative 1D maps from sequence data.

+**What is ProteinContactMaps?**

+1. iCn3D parses a structure to get a list of residue contacts.
+2. The relevant sequence is retrieved and the numbering of the sequences is synchronized.
+This approach is required to build a correspondence in the 1D map positions in order to compare two or more sequences.
+When available, we utilize the Kabat reference sequence number.
+This need can be eased by matching the protein sequences to be compared and assigning a sequence number to match the alignment.
+3. A json file with an upgraded 1D sequence is created.
+The goal of this stage is to collect per-residue data (i.e. number of contacts is makes with other residues; list of residues it interacts with, etc.)
+4. The augmented 1D representations can be developed applying the enriched 1D representation (Logo plots, Contact maps, etc.)
+5. If no template exists, a fresh 1D plot based on residue contact information must be created.
+Based on the information from the contact map, this technique is being constructed.
+6. When a template as a modification of the previous template is available, a new 1D ProteinContactMaps can be constructed.
+This is an advantageous method for comparing ProteoMaps.
+Color coding 1D attributes acquired in the improved 1D sequence can be used to enhance ProteoMaps.

 **Team**